zeebe-io/zeebe-chaos/chaos-days/blog/2024-10-24-Camunda-Exporter-MVP/index.md

 ![firsttime](first-time-seeing-camunda-exporter.png)

-Worth to mention that the Camunda Export already comes with some metrics, visibile on our Zeebe Dashboard
+Worth mentioning that the Camunda Export already comes with some metrics, visible on our Zeebe Dashboard

 ![metrics](mvp-c8-exporter-metrics.png)
 ![metrics2](mvp-c8-exporter-metrics2.png)